Duke Energy honors lineworkers who help strengthen grid, restore power

 What they're saying:

-"I take pride in being a lineman in my hometown.
-When storms hit and power is out, I'm not just restoring power.
-I'm helping my family, friends, and neighbors.
-It is a feeling of great satisfaction knowing that I'm supporting the same people who supported me growing up.
-Being able to serve the community I have lived in my whole life is what makes this job more than just a career."
+- "Customers trust us to deliver safe, reliable power every day – and to bring it back quickly after storms and other outages," said Scott Batson, Duke Energy executive vice president and chief power grid officer.
+"That's why the work of our lineworkers' matters: They strengthen the system through daily maintenance and upgrades, and they respond in our communities when it matters most.
+Their skill and safety-first mindset help us provide the dependable service our communities expect today while building a stronger grid for the future."

+- "Linework in Florida is both demanding and rewarding.
+Between extreme heat, lightning and hurricanes, there's always something working against the grid," said John Thompson, Duke Energy Florida transmission line technician.
+"It's our job as a line crew to come together, push back against those challenges, and make sure the lights stay on – no matter what Mother Nature throws at us."

-By the numbers: Duke Energy employs approximately 3,600 lineworkers across its six-state service area, supported by additional contract crews—more than 10,000 professionals working together to keep service reliable.
+By the numbers: Duke Energy employs approximately 3,600 lineworkers across its six-state service area – nearly 800 in Florida – who are supported by additional contract crews.
+More than 10,000 professionals work together to keep service reliable.

 The bottom line: Lineworkers strengthen a more resilient system customers can rely on.
 The next time you flip a switch, charge your phone or power your business, take a moment to thank a lineworker and share your appreciation with #ThankALineworker.